Metacrias erichrysa: Description

-Adults males are brightly coloured and diurnal, while females are buff coloured and extremely short-winged.
+Adults males are brightly coloured and diurnal, while females are buff coloured and short-winged.

 Meyrick in his 1886 paper described the species as follows:

 Distribution

 This species is endemic to New Zealand, where it is known from the western alpine areas of the South Island and mountains of the lower half of the North Island.

 Biology and behaviour

 The females remain within their cocoon for mating and egg-laying.
 Once hatched the larvae first feed on her corpse.
 They then disperse widely.
 Larvae are present from mid summer until winter, when they commence larval diapause.
 The pupa is enclosed in a slight cocoon.
 Some larvae construct a 'nest' inside which they spin their cocoon.
 Cocoons are attached to any covering rock rather than to the ground or rocks below.
 It has been hypothesised that these behaviours are likely to protect the cocoon against melting snow.

 The male adults of this species are on the wing in mid November to early January.
 They fly rapidly and are difficult to catch.
 Males are attracted to females by pheromones.
 Males of this species can be attracted to the scent of females of different species within their genus.
 Researchers have used females as lures to take advantage of this behaviour to detect males in new localities.